Psychoanalysis: United States

 The American Association of Psychoanalysis in Clinical Social Work (AAPCSW) was established by Crayton Rowe in 1980 as a division of the Federation of Clinical Societies of Social Work and became an independent entity in 1990.
-Until 2007 it was known as the National Membership Committee on Psychoanalysis.
-The organization was founded because although social workers represented the larger number of people who were training to be psychoanalysts, they were underrepresented as supervisors and teachers at the institutes they attended.
+Until 2007, it was known as the National Membership Committee on Psychoanalysis.
+The organization was founded because although social workers represented the largest number of people who were training to be psychoanalysts, they were underrepresented as supervisors and teachers at the institutes they attended.
 AAPCSW now has over 1000 members and has over 20 chapters.
 It holds a bi-annual national conference and numerous annual local conferences.

 Experiences of psychoanalysts and psychoanalytic psychotherapists and research into infant and child development have led to new insights.
 Theories have been further developed and the results of empirical research are now more integrated in the psychoanalytic theory.